jacksheehy15/milestone-project-1/README.md

 Further Testing
 The Website was tested on Google Chrome, Internet Explorer, Safari browsers.
-The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 6, iPhone 8 and iPad Pro and a custom device which I own, a Samsung Galaxy S20 Ultra.
+The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 6, iPhone 8 and the standard iPad and a custom device which I own, a Samsung Galaxy S20 Ultra.
 A large amount of testing was done to ensure that all pages were linking correctly.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 Known Bugs